-- Being dishonest when reporting an illness or personal emergency to get an extension or accommodation is an academic offence. - You may consult class notes/lecture slides during assessments, however sharing or discussing questions or answers with other students is an academic offence. - Students must complete all assessments individually.
-Working together is not allowed unless otherwise specified. - Paying anyone else to complete your assessments for you is academic misconduct. - Completing assessments for another student is academic misconduct. - Sharing your answers/work/code with others is academic misconduct. - Using sources external to the course (anything not on Quercus) on an assessment is an academic offence. - All work that you submit must be your own!
-You must not copy mathematical derivations, computer output and input, or written answers, etc. from anyone or anywhere else.
-Unacknowledged copying or unauthorised collaboration will lead to severe disciplinary action, beginning with an automatic grade of zero for all involved and escalating from there.
-Please read the UofT Policy on Cheating and Plagiarism, and don't plagiarise.
+- Sharing or discussing questions or answers with other students during tests is an academic offence. - Students must complete all assessments individually.
+Working together is not allowed. - Paying anyone else to complete your assessments for you is academic misconduct. - Sharing your answers/work/code with others is academic misconduct. - All work that you submit must be your own!
+You must not copy mathematical derivations, computer output and input, or written answers from anyone or anywhere else.
+Unacknowledged copying or unauthorized collaboration will lead to severe disciplinary action, beginning with an automatic grade of zero for all involved and escalating from there.
+Please read the UofT Policy on Cheating and Plagiarism, and don't plagiarize.